MEMBERPLANET BLOG

 2. Promote your cause

 Social media is an efficient and cost-effective way to broaden the reach of your cause, mission, fundraising campaign, or any other promotion.
 Whenever you send emails to your members, ask them to follow your organization’s social media handles.
 And make sure your posts tie in the cause or mission that appeals to your followers.
 People in the United States average two hours per day checking social media, making it a great promotion tool.
+Note to memberplanet users: You can easily share your event or donation site to social media directly from the platforms.
+Group admins and members can also do this directly from the event site, donation site, or mobile app.

 3. Include video